Frederick P. Cerise, MD, MPH, was named President and Chief Executive Officer in March 2014.

 Dr. Cerise holds a Bachelor of Science degree from University of Notre Dame and earned his Medical Degree at Louisiana State University in New Orleans.
 He completed a residency in Internal Medicine at the University of Alabama in Birmingham.
 In 2011, he earned a Master of Public Health degree from Harvard University School of Public Health.
 He is a member of the Kaiser Commission on Medicaid and the Uninsured and has served on the Louisiana Federal Health Care Reform Steering Committee and the Louisiana Health Care Quality Forum, among others.

-Jim Dunn, PhD, joined Parkland in January 2014 from the Cleveland Clinic where he served as the Executive HR and Learning Officer for the Office of Learning and Performance Development.
+Jim Dunn, PhD, DHA, DAST, joined Parkland in January 2014 from the Cleveland Clinic where he served as the Executive HR and Learning Officer for the Office of Learning and Performance Development.

 Prior to that, he acted as Chief Learning Officer for Texas Health Resources and as National Vice President of Human Resources and Talent Strategies for the American Cancer Society.
 Additionally, he led the global HR operations for former President Jimmy Carter at the Carter Presidential Center in Atlanta.
-Dr. Dunn also served in Adjunct Professor roles for Harvard School of Public Health, Morehouse School of Medicine and both University of Texas at Dallas and Arlington.
+Dr. Dunn also served in Adjunct Professor roles for Harvard School of Public Health, Emory University, Morehouse School of Medicine, Southern Methodist University and both University of Texas at Dallas and Arlington.

-Dr. Dunn holds a Doctor of Healthcare Administration from the Medical University of South Carolina and a PhD in Organization Development and Management from Benedictine University.
-He received his Master of Public Health with a specialization in occupational epidemiology and doctorate for advanced study in teaching from Emory University in Atlanta and a master’s certificate in human resources management from Harvard University.
+Dr. Dunn holds a Doctor of Health Administration (DHA) from the Medical University of South Carolina and a PhD in Organization Development and Management from Benedictine University.
+He received his Master of Public Health with a specialization in occupational epidemiology and doctorate for advanced study in teaching (DAST) from Emory University in Atlanta.
+Additionally he holds a Master of Business Administration from the Massachusetts Institute of Technology’s Sloan School of Management along with a certificate in human resources management (CSS) from Harvard University.
 He completed his Bachelor of Science in chemistry and macro-environmental science at Howard University in Washington, D.C.
-He also holds eight professional certifications in the areas of strategic HR and learning, including Senior Professional in Human Resources and certified compensation and benefits designations.
+He also holds numerous professional certifications in the areas of strategic HR and learning, including Senior Professional in Human Resources and certified compensation and benefits designations.

 Mary Findley joined Parkland in 2011 from Corporate Integrity Partners, LLC, a health care consulting company specializing in health care compliance program design, implementation assessment, conflicts of interest disclosure management, health care contract managements and other consulting services.